By Lana Cook

 Your staff needs to know the role guest experience plays at your property.
 Ensure your team is thoroughly trained on your mission and vision and understand what actions are expected of them.
 Create a culture where guests are prioritized – include a list of acceptable and unacceptable actions and ways that staff can go above the status quo to deliver an experience that meets your brand’s values and expectations.

 On arrival, the number one goal for staff members should be to provide a frictionless check-in experience that’s personalized to meet each guest’s unique preferences and needs (established pre-arrival).
+At Passport 2023, Cloudbeds’ Eric Ellis (Design Director), Diana Bernardo (Strategic Sales Director), and Frank Morgan (Technical Writer) discussed how to strike a balance between technology and the human touch to “Disney-fy” the guest experience.

 18. Prepare for guest arrival ahead of time